radical-lab/pln/readme.md

 * `@name` talk to name (expect name to act while the unexpected is a possibility)

 ## conflict resolution indicator format
 `x/y` where
 * `x` is the total quantity of unresolved conflicts that may be self-resolvable
 * `y` is the total quantity of unresolved conflicts

+each chatbot will use the conflict resolution indicator as a communicative terminator but `/names` will list `chatbot(x/y)`

 ---